ngiger/letsencrypt-formula/README.rst

 -----------
 Creates a certificate with the domains in each domain set (letsencrypt:domainsets in pillar).
 Letsencrypt uses a relatively short validity of 90 days.
 Therefore, a cron job for automatic renewal every 60 days is installed for each domain set as well.

+The hour/minute of the cron for automatic renewal can be choosen via setting the variables letsencrypt:domainsets.cron_hour and letsencrypt:domainsets.cron_minute in pillar.